-This is not a problem unless we literalise it, in which case it becomes an intellectual obstacle.
-But the Bible also speaks of God as “here” and not merely as “out there.”
-It speaks of the glory of God (שכ’וה Shekinah, δοξα doxa) that is to say, the radiance of God.
+Evil, both moral and natural, presents an intellectual obstacle.
+But the Bible does not merely speak of God in the terms of classical theism: a being who is transcendent, omnipotent, controlling and pre-ordaining, it also speaks of God as being “here” and not merely as “out there.”
+Something radically other which nonetheless may be experienced.
+It speaks of the overwhelming glory of God (שכ’וה Shekinah, δοξα doxa) that is to say, the radiance of God.
 Psalm 19:1-6, “The heavens declare the glory of God …” Psalm 29:3-10 describing the glory of God in terms of the roar and crash of breakers out at sea and the violent cacophony of a thunderstorm: “The voice of the LORD is heard on the seas; the glorious God thunders, and his voice echoes over the ocean.
 The voice of the LORD is heard in all its might and majesty.
 The voice of the LORD breaks the cedars, even the cedars of Lebanon.
 He makes the mountains of Lebanon jump like calves and makes Mount Hermon leap like a young bull.
 The voice of the LORD makes the lightning flash.
 His voice makes the desert shake; he shakes the desert of Kadesh.
 The LORD’s voice shakes the oaks and strips the leaves from the trees while everyone in his Temple shouts, ‘Glory to God’!
 The LORD rules over the deep waters; he rules as king forever.”

 In the New Testament, the gospel of John speaks of Jesus as being filled with the glory of God, “And we have seen his glory, the glory as of a father’s only son, full of grace and truth”, while Paul, in 2 Corinthians 4:6 writes, “For it is the God who said, “Let light shine out of darkness,” who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.”
 This glory, the presence of God, is encountered here, in this world.